 Paul Joseph Watson's cultural videos are actually better than his political ones, and tend to get more views and likes.
 It is always useful to have a cultural critique from someone who has been raised and still lives in that particular culture.
 What they observe and state carries a certain authenticity that can seldom be matched by an outsider or mere observer.

-In this video (warning: some profanity), Watson address the deliberate, fabricated epidemic called depression.
+In this video (warning: some profanity), Watson addresses the deliberate, fabricated epidemic called depression.
 What used to be defined as mere dissatisfaction with one's life is now seen as a sort of “chemical imbalance” that can be treated by medication.
 This is corporatism at work again as well as cultural Marxism, because the end game is to create a populace of weak-minded sissies who have little control over their emotions and will thus turn to the state to pass laws and create "safe spaces".
 A strong victim mentality breeds dependency.

 “Depression” is not countered by medication but rather by one's life decisions, according to the video, and this is very true.
 One has to be responsible and consider the consequences of one's actions and decisions instead of being reckless and irresponsible and expecting others to rectify one's mistakes.